AlexandreDiPiazza/Master_Thesis/README.md

 # Introduction

 This is the repository of my Master Thesis carried out in the Visual Computing Group at Harvard University.
-Please refer to the pdf of the paper for more details.
+Please refer to the pdf of the paper on this repository for more details.

 Axon segmentation is a fundamental task in neuroimaging analysis, enabling the inves-